radiantearth/stac-browser/docs/options.md

 **Note:** Before STAC Browser 3.2.0 a different type of object was supported.
 The old way is deprecated, but will be converted to the new object internally.
+Please migrate to the new configuration options now.

 In addition the following properties are supported: